zanamama/professional-readme-generator/README.md

 node index.js
 ```

 Because this application won’t be deployed, I’ll also provide a link to a walkthrough video that demonstrates its functionality.
 Revisit the Screencastify Tutorial in the prework as a refresher on how to record video from your computer.
-You’ll need to submit a link to the video _and_ add it to the README of your project.
+I will submit a link to the video _and_ add it to the README of my project soon.

 ## User Story